 - Follow up with employers via email to keep your name top of mind and thank them for their consideration in interviewing you.

 At University of Advancing Technology, we equip students with the education they need to enter the field of computer science with confidence.
-We also offer advising to help you land an internship or job in your chosen field.
+Our Student Services can support you in your efforts to land an internship or job in your chosen field.
 Alumni can also audit classes for free, as often and as long as they like, to keep skills current and knowledge cutting edge.

 Earn a Degree in Computer Science at UAT